-The approximate estimated population density for the plan area is shown in Table 1.
-Final densities will be determined with amendments to the future policy area and preparation of local plans.
+The approximate estimated population density for The Plan area is shown in Table 1.
+Final densities will be determined with amendments to the future policy area and preparation of at Neighbourhood Plans and local plans stage.
 Table 1.
 Conrich area population and density at full build-out.